alishakundert/bmpmod/README.md

 * Have X-ray data?

-    Use [template](./template.py) to read in your deprojected gas density and temperature profiles.
+    Use a [template](./template.py) to read in your deprojected gas density and temperature profiles.
     *In development*

 * No X-ray data?

-    Try out an [example](./example.py) to generate mock density and temperature profiles and explore the available tools of this module.
+    Try out an [example](./example.ipynb) to generate mock density and temperature profiles and explore the available tools of this module.